 #15 SANTA MONICA PIER

-Last but not least on this Siargao itinerary is Santa Monica Pier which is one of the best places to see in Siargao!
-Head north-west from General Luna to watch the sunset at Santa Monica Pier as it is one of few worthy locations that faces west to be able to watch the sun drop behind the horizon overlooking the Dinigat Sound Ocean.
+Last but not least on this Siargao itinerary is Santa Monica Pier which is one of only a few locations on the island that faces west to be able to watch the sun dropping behind the horizon.

 The Santa Monica Pier stretches approximately 500m out off-the Siargao mainland and it’s an awesome spot to send up the Mavic Pro Drone Camera to get some aerial shots.